blessingblockchain/blessingblockchain/README.md

 - Currently working as a Developer Advocate at [thegraph.com](https://twitter.com/graphprotocol)
 - Currently working as an Ambassador at [Quicknode](https://twitter.com/QuickNode)
 - Buidling [Web3_Nados](https://twitter.com/Web3_Nados) community; a blockchain educational system on the internet.
 - Currently an open source contributor at [GSSoC'23](https://twitter.com/girlscriptsoc)
+- Documented Over 80 Technical Articles[https://medium.com/@adeolasola01]

 # Projects and showcase
 - Developed and wrote more than 20 Solidity smart contracts codes.